 While the drug has been used in many adolescent children over the years, researchers have discovered a disturbing link between the use of this drug in males and the development of gynecomastia and galactorrhea.
 The study titled "Galactorrhea and Gynecomastia in a Hypothyroid Male Being Treated with Risperidone" in the 1999 publication of Psychopharmacology, discusses this very concern.
 From this study, researchers were able to find a strong connection with the use of Risperdal and the development of both milk supply and breast tissues in a male.

-Risperdal usage over an extended time period caused many patients to experience elevated prolactin levels.
+Risperdal usage over an extended period caused many to experience elevated prolactin levels.

 Doctors in this study looked closely at one 38-year-old Hispanic male who was suffering from bipolar disorder after a motor vehicle accident two decades earlier, which caused a brain injury.
-While the doctors were able to restore his ability to walk, the patient displayed behavioral symptoms which negatively affected his moods and impulsivity, also dealing with inappropriate social behaviors.
-In order to treat these symptoms, he was given a prescription of Risperidone and was told to take 2.5 mg twice daily.
+While the doctors were able to restore his ability to walk, the patient displayed behavioral symptoms, which negatively affected his moods and impulsivity, also dealing with inappropriate social behaviors.
+To treat these symptoms, he was given a prescription of Risperidone and was told to take 2.5 mg twice daily.
 The patient reported to be showing symptoms in just 12 days.

 The argument of the plaintiff rested on the fact that Johnson & Johnson were marketing Risperdal for treatment with children in the 1990s—before it ever received FDA approval for that usage.
 This marketing tactic is being targeted as being illegal and for concealing the fact that the ingestion of the drug could result in hormones which could increase the chance of male breast development.

 Over the last few years, several trials have resulted in Johnson & Johnson having to pay up for their marketing tactics.
 In fact, since 2004, the U.S. Justice Department has been investigating into the marketing for Risperdal based on accusations that the drug was being marketed for unapproved purposes.
-In 2012, the company came to an agreement to pay more than $2 billion to resolve the issue.
+In 2012, the company agreed to pay more than $2 billion to resolve the issue.